Dynamic string-averaging CQ-methods for the split feasibility problem with percentage violation constraints arising in radiation therapy treatment planning: Application to radiation therapy treatment planning

+(iii) {The sets $Q_{\ell}$ are nonconvex and if for a given $\alpha_{\ell}m_{\ell}$ it is nonempty, then it is also closed and then projection onto $Q_{\ell}$ exists, is not necessarily} unique, but can be calculated explicitly, see, e.g., \citep[Eq.
+(24)]{pzcbcs17}.
+For properties regarding similar sets see, e.g., \citep[Subsection 6.8.3]{Beck17}. {A recent work of \citet{hln14} includes an investigation of these questions, see Section III there.
+Answers about the sets $Q_{\ell}$ and projections onto them in the specific setting related to the radiation therapy treatment planning problem considered here are not yet available.} \end{remark}

-Tracking the percentage of elements in the current iteration of dose vectors $A_{\ell}x^{k}$ that are violating their constraints enables one to impose an adaptive version of Algorithm \ref{alg:sa-cq} using the comments in Remark \ref{rem:adaptiveStep}.
-If, for example, one block has more PVC violations than LFP (dose limit constraints) violations then one could choose to alter the relaxation paramaters at the next iteration, $\lambda_{\ell}^{k+1}$ and $\gamma_{\ell}^{k+1}$, in order to place less emphasis on the projections onto $C_{\ell}^{i}$ (Remark \ref{rem:adaptiveStep}(i,ii)), or one could perform multiple projections onto $Q_{\ell}$ before proceeding to calculate the projections onto $C_{\ell}^{i}$ (Remark \ref{rem:adaptiveStep}(iii)).
+Tracking the percentage of elements in the current iteration of dose vectors $A_{\ell}x^{k}$ that are violating their constraints enables one to impose an adaptive version of Algorithm \ref{alg:sa-cq} using the comments in {Remark \ref{rem:adaptiveStep}}.
+If, for example, one block has more PVC violations than LFP (dose limit constraints) violations then one could choose to alter the relaxation parameters at the next iteration, $\lambda_{\ell}^{k+1}$ and $\gamma_{\ell}^{k+1}$, in order to place less emphasis on the projections onto $C_{\ell}^{i}$.